ericmuench/ericmuench/README.md

 ### Hi there 👋
 My Name is Eric Münch.
-Currently I am studying Mobile Computing at the [University of Applied Sciences in Hof](https://www.hof-university.de/)
+Currently I am studying Mobile Computing at the [University of Applied Sciences in Hof](https://www.hof-university.de/).
+Here are some facts about me:
+- :calendar:

 <!--
 **ericmuench/ericmuench** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.